Things to Do in Reims

 Take for instance, its exceptional past.
 Heavily bombed in the Second World War, the area has been rebuilt to splendorous effect, with its central cathedral acting as a proud symbol of the city.

-To experience culture, history and one of the world’s finest tipples straight from the source, visit Reims with P&O Ferries today.
+To experience culture, history and one of the world’s finest tipples straight from the source, visit Reims via a P&O ferry to France today.

 Explore France's Champagne Houses